clementpickel/Ethic-Project/README.md

 ## Different modes :

-- Human vs bot
+### Human vs bot:
 select a bot and play with it
-- Bot vs bot
+### Bot vs bot:
 select two bots and see them fight between each other
-- Train with GUI
+### Train with GUI:
 train the LearningBot and see the training in the GUI
-- Train without GUI
+### Train without GUI:
 train the LearningBot and see the

 ## Threat scores